yaser2us/dynamo/README.md

 ```bash
 npm install --save https://github.com/yaser2us/dynamo
 ```

-soon it will be accessable from Maybank Github repository :wink:
+**Note**: Soon it will be accessable from Maybank Github repository :wink:

 ## Data Structure
 dynamo is all about data structure.